State of Swift 2026

 When: Q1 2026

-Context: The Swift 6.3 release will finalize the Embedded Swift feature set with improvements including pure-Swift floating-point printing (eliminating C library dependencies), @c attribute for C-compatible function exports, @section and @used attributes for linker control, enhanced LLDB debugging for embedded targets, and Swift MMIO for memory-mapped I/O with SVD-based code generation.
+Context: The Swift 6.3 release will finish the Embedded Swift feature set with improvements including pure-Swift floating-point printing (eliminating C library dependencies), @c attribute for C-compatible function exports, @section and @used attributes for linker control, enhanced LLDB debugging for embedded targets, and Swift MMIO for memory-mapped I/O with SVD-based code generation.
 This brings the full standard library to bare-metal targets.

 2. Android SDK Production Readiness